Learning to Generate All Feasible Actions: Robotic Grasping Results

-In the qualitative comparison in Figure \ref{fig:qual} the actor distributions of the different algorithms are shown for three different shapes.
+In the qualitative comparison in Figure~\ref{fig:qual}, the actor distributions of the different algorithms are shown for three different shapes.
 While the \textit{H} and \textit{8} shapes were trained on, the \textit{Box} shape has not been seen during training.
-The different subfigures show the action heat maps of all implemented algorithms, showing only the x-y projections.
-The \textit{H}-row shows that \gls*{js} and \gls*{fkl} learned all five modes, with \gls*{js} having the fewest samples in the connecting area. \gls*{rkl} and the \gls*{gan} show two modes.
+The different subfigures show the action heat-maps of all implemented algorithms, showing only the x-y projections.
+The \textit{H}-row shows that \gls*{js} and \gls*{fkl} learned all five modes, with \gls*{js} having the fewest samples in the connecting area.
+Against the expectation from the illustrative examples, \gls*{rkl} also learned all modes.
+The most probable reason is that the actor learns to match the critic's distribution, changing simultaneously from a rough estimate of one feasibility region to the refined shape of individual modes.
+If the actor learns the entire distribution of the critic early on, when the critic learns to distinguish different modes, the actor's distribution has support in all modes and is thus trapped in each mode.
+The \gls*{gan} implementation shows four very unbalanced modes.
+Additionally, the modes are single points, which correspond to the automatically generated imitation examples, showing that the \gls*{gan} approach can only imitate but cannot find other feasible actions.
 The \gls*{me} implementation collapses in a single mode.
-The \textit{8}-row and the \textit{Box}-row show a similar pattern with the most pronounced spread of the action distributions in \gls*{js} and \gls*{fkl} and mostly collapsed action regions in the other approaches.
+The \textit{8}-row and the \textit{Box}-row show a similar pattern with the most pronounced spread of the action distributions in \gls*{js}, \gls*{fkl}, and \gls*{rkl} and mostly collapsed action regions in the other approaches.

-To quantify the multimodal capabilities, and thus the transferability of the learned skill, each algorithm's accuracy and shares of modes on all shapes were evaluated.
-For each shape, 1024 random states were generated that differ in pose, color, and geometry (example variations can be seen in the Appendix \ref{app:examples}).
+Each algorithm's accuracy and shares of modes on all shapes were evaluated to quantify the capability of generating actions in all disconnected sets of feasible actions.
+1024 random states were generated for each shape that differed in pose, color, and geometry.
 For each state, 1024 actions were sampled from the different actors.
 The actions were then evaluated, and the mode of each action was recorded.
 The modes were then ranked and averaged over all the states of that shape by frequency.
 By averaging the ranks instead of the modes, the last rank shows the average ratio of the least frequent mode for each state.